alexdorocode/RepClassifier/README.md

 ## 📘 Documentation

-To generate full code documentation with Doxygen:
+The full code documentation generated with Doxygen can be seen downloading \html folder, or cloning the repository and runing the following command:

 doxygen Doxyfile